AbdulRehmaan17/Aptify-firebase-react/DEPLOYMENT_GUIDE.md

 # Deploy functions only
 firebase deploy --only functions

-# Deploy Firestore rules
+# Deploy Firestore rules only
 firebase deploy --only firestore:rules

-# Deploy storage rules
+# Deploy storage rules only
-firebase deploy --only storage
+firebase deploy --only storage:rules

 # Deploy multiple services
 firebase deploy --only hosting,functions,firestore:rules